 Get exclusive member benefits & effect social change.
 Join Today

-Solar lentiginosis is a very common dermatological condition that occurs mostly in white people over the age of 40.
+Solar lentiginosis is a common dermatological condition that occurs mostly in white people over the age of 40.
 The condition involves the appearance of pale brown to dark brown spots on the skin called solar lentigines, liver spots, or age spots.
 Age spots are flat, usually oval areas of the skin that have increased pigmentation.
-In other words, they are darker than the surrounding skin.
-They may be brown, black, or gray in color.
+In other words, they’re darker than the surrounding skin.
+They may be brown, black, or gray.

 Although they can sometimes look like cancerous growths, age spots are harmless.
 However, treatments such as skin lightening or removal can be used for cosmetic purposes.
-The best prevention for developing age spots is avoiding the sun and wearing sunscreen.
+The best way to prevent age spots is to avoid the sun and wear sunscreen.

 Ultraviolet (UV) light from the sun is the primary cause of age spots.
 The pigment that gives your skin color is called melanin.
-UV light speeds up the production of melanin, which results in the darker skin of a tan.
-After years of exposure to UV light, melanin gets clumped in certain areas and is produced in high concentrations.
+UV light speeds up the production of melanin, which results in darker skin, or a tan.
+After years of exposure to UV light, melanin builds up in certain areas and is produced in high concentrations.
 This results in age spots.

-You can also be exposed to UV light in tanning beds.
-An artificial source of UV light is no different from the natural light of the sun.
+The UV light from tanning beds is from an artificial source but is otherwise no different from the natural light of the sun.
 The process of aging, regardless of UV exposure, also increases production of melanin and leads to age spots.

 Some people may be more susceptible to the formation of age spots because of their genetic makeup.
 For example, you may be more likely to develop lentigines if you have fair skin and blonde hair.

-See your doctor if you notice the following characteristics in your skin spots:
+See your doctor if you notice any of the following characteristics in your skin spots:

-If you or your doctor have any concerns or believe that there is a possibility your age spot is something else, you may need a skin biopsy.
+If you or your doctor have any concerns or believe the spot on your skin may have a different cause, you may need a skin biopsy.
 This means that your doctor will take a small sample of skin from the area in question.
-You will receive a local anesthetic and the doctor will cut away a small piece of skin.
-The sample will be sent to a lab for examination.
-By examining the skin cells, a laboratory tech can determine if you have a condition other than solar lentiginosis.
+You’ll receive a local anesthetic and your doctor will cut away a small piece of skin.
+They’ll send the sample to a lab for examination to determine if you have a condition other than solar lentiginosis.

-Because age spots are harmless, there is no need to receive any treatment.
+Because age spots are harmless, treatment isn’t necessary.
 However, many people choose to treat age spots for cosmetic reasons.
 Topical medications are often less effective than physical procedures, but the latter can produce unwanted side effects.

 Using a laser on age spots can destroy the cells that are producing melanin.
 This treatment requires several visits and will cause the age spots to fade over the course of several weeks or months.
-There are no side effects if laser therapy is done correctly.
+Laser therapy has no side effects if it’s done correctly.
 This is the most costly removal technique.

-Acid is applied to the skin to dissolve its outer layers.
+A chemical peel involves applying acid to your skin to dissolve its outer layers.
 New skin forms where the layers were destroyed.
-The treatment must be done several times to see results.
-Irritation is mild to severe.
-Protecting your skin from the sun immediately after the treatment is highly recommended.
+You need to have the treatment several times to see results.
+Irritation from it can be mild to severe.
+You should protect your skin from the sun immediately after the treatment.

 The best way to prevent the formation of age spots is to avoid exposure to the sun and tanning beds.
-Use sunscreen that provides protection from both types of ultraviolet light: UVA and UVB.
-Cover yourself with a hat, sunglasses, and clothing when out in the sun.
+Use sunscreen that provides protection from both types of UV light, UVA and UVB.
+Cover yourself with a hat, sunglasses, and clothing when you’re in the sun.